The sugar shack ritual

 For those whose diet excludes meat, dairy and other animal by-products, sugar shacks have got you covered.
 In Mont-Tremblant, for example, Cabane à Tuque offers an eco-vegan alternative to the traditional sugar shack.
 The menu includes vegan cretons, millet and vegetable tourtière, vegetable temp'œuf (homemade tempeh, omelette style), beans with "no bacon" and buckwheat and spelt pancakes with fruit compote.
 Not enough to make you want to become a carnivore!

-And we mustn't forget to mention the Native cabins, since the discovery of maple syrup is attributed to the First Nations.
-The Maison des peuples autochtones in Mont-Saint-Hilaire is a good example, offering a series of maple-themed dishes with Amerindian flavours.
+We can't overlook the Aboriginal cabins, whose discovery of maple syrup is attributed to the First Nations.
+The Maison des peuples autochtones in Mont-Saint-Hilaire is a good example, offering a series of maple-themed dishes featuring First Nations flavours.
 In short, there's no shortage of options for a different kind of "sweet tooth"!

 From the palette to the fork

 Maple comes in many forms, from syrup to taffy, butter, sugar, flakes and jelly.
 Syrup is by far the most popular, and comes in - for those who didn't know - four categories: golden with a delicate taste, amber with a richer taste, dark with a robust taste, and very dark with a pronounced taste.
 To make sure you don't end up with "post syrup", a poor-quality maple syrup, sometimes even a maple-flavoured substitute, make sure it's 100% pure and marked "Canada Grade A".
-Maple is also an excellent ingredient for cooking, adding a unique flavor to any dish, whether as an appetizer, main course or dessert.
+Maple is also a wonderful ingredient in cooking, enhancing dishes with its unique flavor, whether as an appetizer, main course or dessert.
 It also warms the heart and taste buds in the form of liqueurs and alcoholic creams, or incorporated into the brewing of certain craft beers.